Curriculum & Subjects

 Data is collated and used by the senior leadership team and curriculum leaders to measure the success of curriculum implementation and impact, thus informing curriculum change and development over time.

 It is important that students, parents and carers are given regular and meaningful feedback about progress and attainment.
 We have developed data systems in school to ensure that we can accurately track this and provide students, parents and carers with effective, timely feedback.

 Our curriculum seeks to challenge and inspire young people of all abilities and backgrounds to gain the knowledge, understanding and skills required for them to successfully take their next steps in education and employment.
-If you have any questions regarding our curriculum please contact our Vice Principal for Quality and Curriculum.
+If you have any questions regarding our curriculum please contact our Senior Vice Principal.

 Curriculum Map Key Stages 3 and 4